cloudera/flink-tutorials/flink-simple-tutorial/README.md

 00:17:53,800 INFO  com.cloudera.streaming.examples.flink.LogSink                 - HeapAlert{message='42 was found in the HeapMetrics ratio.', triggeringStats=HeapMetrics{area=PS Eden Space, used=54560840, max=94371840, ratio=0.578147464328342, jobId=0, hostname='<yourhostname>'}}
 ```
+You can also check the created topic and the produced messages on the Streams Messaging Manager UI.
+Open `<your_hostname>:7180` in your browser and click `Streams Messaging Manager UI`.
+You should find your created topic in the list.
+Clicking the `Profile` button and then switching to the `Data Explorer` tab should show the same alert messages as seen on the console.

 ### Writing output to HDFS